 The pie chart above displays information about the respondents age group which helps to in determine the farmer’s mentality towards the use of Morden day equipment as young farmers have a high probability of using technology such as smart phones to order equipment and the learning curve to new methods and systems.
 The chart shows that the first majority were middle aged farmers aged between 31 – 40 years old at 38% then the 2nd majority where mature farmers of 41 years and over at 35% then followed by the youth at 15% and lastly the young adults at 12%.
 It might take a lot of software support and training to get the users to use the system effortlessly.

-Figure 2 Respondents gender representation
+Figure 2 Respondent’s gender representation